Case Report

 Conclusion: Recognition of post-emetic purpura is essential to avoid additional investigations and reduce anxiety of family members, contributing to a safer and more efficient clinical approach.

-Keywords: petechiae, pediatric, benign purpura, skin diseases, periorbital purpura
+Keywords: Petechiae, paediatric, benign purpura, skin diseases, periorbital purpura.

 Pubmed Style